 Vocational Programs at Diman

-There are sixteen technical programs at Diman R.V.T.H.S.
+There are eighteen technical programs at Diman.
 Students work under the close supervision of competent instructors who stress the concept of learning by doing.
 The atmosphere in all of the shops, is one that simulates the real working conditions that are found in the trade.

 Students who are conscientious and attend school regularly seldom have difficulty finding employment while still in school.
 A growing number of DIMAN students pursue a postsecondary education upon graduation.
 All vocational programs are open to both male and female students.